About the Center

 The center, as an academic unit, is unique in its dependence on the skill and commitment of both undergraduate and graduate students to organize, manage, and ensure quality service-learning experiences across the campus.

-- Tiffanie Montgomery, undergraduate service-learning advocate
+- Brooke Nagel, undergraduate service-learning advocate

-The center, as a member of National Campus Compact, enables students to move from theory to practice, preparing them for a lifetime of learning, service, and civic engagement.
+The center, a member of National Campus Compact, enables students to move from theory to practice, preparing them for a lifetime of learning, service, and civic engagement.

 The center assists faculty in integrating a service-learning component in their course curriculum that develops service opportunities, trains and orients students, assists in reflection and evaluation, and supports research and publication.